edakhmetov/arch-i3-install/README.md

 systemctl enable acpid

-useradd -mG wheel edd	#change edd to the preferred username
+#useradd -mG wheel edd	#old way, change edd to the preferred username

+useradd -m edd

 passwd edd		#enter the password for the user

+usermod -aG libvirt edd

-EDITOR=nano visudo	#find and uncomment %wheel ALL=(ALL) ALL, save and exit
+#EDITOR=nano visudo	#old way, find and uncomment %wheel ALL=(ALL) ALL, save and exit

+echo "edd ALL=(ALL) ALL" >> /etc/sudoers.d/edd

+nano /etc/mkinitcpio.conf	#add greaphic cards to MODULES (i915 for intel, amdgpu for amd, nvidia), can add multiple

+mkinitcpio -p linux

 exit

-umount -a
+umount -R /mnt

 reboot			#change in bios to load from the drive, not iso
 ```